-Opioid use disorder is associated with clinically significant impairment or distress.1 People with opioid use disorder have a mortality rate that is more than 10 times that of the general population.2 Fatal opioid overdoses are one cause for this increased mortality rate.
-According to statistics from the Office of the Chief Coroner for Ontario, opioid overdose mortality rates increased 285% between 1991 and 2015.3 In Ontario, approximately 1 in every 8 deaths among 25- to 34-year-olds is related to opioid use.4 and 1 in every 10 drug overdose deaths in adults occurs within 1 year of release from correctional facilities.5 In addition to the high risk of overdose, people with opioid use disorder are also at higher risk for death from a variety of other causes, such as cardiovascular conditions and infectious diseases.2
+People with opioid use disorder have a mortality rate more than 10 times that of the general population.
+Fatal overdoses are a significant cause of mortality for people with opioid use disorder, and the rate of fatal overdoses has been rising rapidly in Ontario.
+According to statistics from the Office of the Chief Coroner for Ontario, the rate of opioid overdose-related deaths increased by 285% between 1991 and 2015.2 Opioids have become one of the leading causes of death among younger adults in Ontario: In 2010, nearly 1 in every 8 deaths among 25- to 34-year-olds was related to opioid use.
+Opioids also disproportionately affect those involved with the justice system: 1 in every 10 drug overdose deaths in adults occurs within 1 year of release from a correctional facility.4 In addition to the high risk of overdose, people with opioid use disorder are also at higher risk for death from a variety of other causes, including cardiovascular conditions and infectious diseases.1

-Opioid use disorder is a serious and life-threatening condition, and there are many opportunities to improve the quality of care provided to people with opioid use disorder.

-Many people with opioid use disorder report being unable to access the care they need.6 Ontario data show that opioid agonist therapy, a first-line treatment for opioid use disorder, is provided more often in urban locations than in rural or remote locations.
-Thus, people with opioid use disorder living outside urban centres may experience difficulty accessing this type of therapy.7 Some treatment facilities also currently prohibit the use of this evidence-based therapy; for example, roughly 1 in 4 residential addiction treatment programs in Ontario do not allow people to take opioid agonist therapy while participating in their programs (ConnexOntario.ca, May 2017).
+There are many opportunities to improve health outcomes and the quality of care for Ontarians with opioid use disorder.
+Many people with opioid use disorder report being unable to access the care they need.5 There are also regional variations in the availability of opioid agonist therapy-the first-line treatment for opioid use disorder-with significantly less provision in rural and remote locations than in urban centres.6 Some treatment facilities also prohibit the use of this evidence-based therapy: Roughly 1 in 4 residential addiction treatment programs in Ontario do not allow people to take opioid agonist therapy while participating in their programs (ConnexOntario.ca, May 2017).

-Even when people are able to access opioid agonist therapy in Ontario, they do not always receive proper attention to their other basic health needs while receiving care for their opioid use disorder.
-For example, people receiving methadone therapy in Ontario are significantly less likely to be screened for cervical, breast, and colorectal cancer, and those with diabetes are less likely to receive diabetes monitoring than the general population.8
+Even when people are able to access opioid agonist therapy in Ontario, they do not always receive evidence-based care for other health needs.
+For example, people receiving methadone therapy in Ontario are significantly less likely to be screened for cervical, breast, and colorectal cancer, and those with diabetes are less likely to receive diabetes monitoring than the general population.7

-There is an urgent need to address the opioid crisis in Ontario.
-Key to this goal is addressing gaps in the quality of care that is currently provided to people with opioid use disorder across the province.
-Based on evidence and expert consensus, the 11 quality statements that make up this standard provide guidance on high-quality care, with accompanying indicators to help care providers and organizations monitor and improve the quality of care they provide.
+There is an urgent need to address the opioid crisis in Ontario, and a crucial part of achieving this goal is addressing gaps in the quality of care for people with opioid use disorder across the province.
+Based on evidence and expert consensus, the 11 quality statements that make up this quality standard provide guidance on high-quality care for opioid use disorder, with accompanying indicators to help care providers and organizations monitor and improve the quality of care they provide.